Marathon training has a way of slowly taking over your life.

 #12: Do something else you’re good at.

 Feeling defeated comes with being burnt out.
-A way to overcome this defeatist attitude is doing something else you enjoy and excel at, says Karp.
+A way to overcome this defeatist attitude is to do something else you enjoy and excel at, says Karp.

 “Take some time away from the marathon and do something you’re good at.
 Success breeds motivation to try harder to succeed more,” suggests Karp.